RichardLitt/standard-readme/spec.md

 - List maintainer(s) for a repository, along with one way of contacting them (e.g. GitHub link or email).

 **Suggestions:**
 - This should be a small list of people in charge of the repo.
-This should not be everyone with access rights, such as an entire organization, but the people who should be pinged and who are in charge of the directon and maintenance of the repository.
+This should not be everyone with access rights, such as an entire organization, but the people who should be pinged and who are in charge of the direction and maintenance of the repository.
 - Listing past maintainers is good for attribution, and kind.

 ### Contribute